Derek Wall

-Derek Norman Wall (born 26 May 1965) is a British politician and former member of the Green Party of England and Wales.
-He was the joint International Coordinator for the Green Party and stood against Prime Minister Theresa May as the Maidenhead Green candidate in the 2017 general election.
+Derek Norman Wall (born 26 May 1965) is a British politician.
+He was the joint International Coordinator for the Green Party of England and Wales and stood against Prime Minister Theresa May as the Green candidate for Maidenhead at the 2017 general election.
 Formerly the party's Principal Speaker, he is known as a prominent eco-socialist, campaigning both for environmentalism and socialism.
 Alongside his political role, Wall is an academic and a writer, having published on the subject of ecosocialism and the wider Green politics movement.
 He is a contributor to the Morning Star newspaper and a blogger.

 Biography

 Early political activism

 Wall first became involved in the Green movement in 1979.
 He joined the Ecology Party (later the Green Party of England and Wales) in 1980.
 By 1987, Wall was standing for the Ecology Party against Chris Patten in Bath.
 At the time of the European Parliament election in 1989, Wall was one of three National Speakers in the Green Party.
 In the elections themselves, which saw the Green Party gain over 2 million votes (14.5% of the national poll), Wall received 15% of the vote in the Bristol constituency.
 During his time in the Green Party, Wall has been a Parish Councillor.

 Wall rose to national prominence in the wake of the 1989 result, when he presented himself to the national press as a 'left wing' candidate for the ruling Green Party Council in opposition to the leadership.
 He styled himself a Green 'fundamentalist'.
 He was then in turn attacked as a 'parasite' by pragmatists such as Sara Parkin and Jonathon Porritt.
 These divisions contributed to highly negative press coverage at the time.